Travel and Tourism

 Mrs A. Fowden - Teacher of Travel and Tourism

 Travel and Tourism is a primarily coursework-based subject.
-Students complete coursework to the highest possible standard.
+Pupils complete coursework to the highest possible standard.
 This qualification is built on two core units that form the fundamental knowledge and understanding of travel and tourism principles.
 It also includes two mandatory units which lead to a broader understanding of the sector.
 Finally, there are six optional units that offer specialised information on the sector.

 KS4 Topic Overview and Assessment